 How to prepare Pork Ragu and Pappardelle for family and friends:

 Want to make the pork ragu ahead of time and freeze?
 Freeze the ragu.
 Remove the sauce from the freezer the evening before.
 Keep in the fridge to defrost.
 Reheat the pork ragu on the stovetop, stirring frequently.
-Prepare the pasta according to manufacturer directions.
+Prepare the pasta according to the manufacturer's directions.
 I love this when guests come over!
 The pork ragu has little prep when made ahead.

 Slow Cooker Directions: